What we do

 How we work

-Our team consists of experienced SEN Co-ordinations in both maintained schools and early years settings.
+Our team consists of experienced SEND Co-ordinators in both maintained schools and early years settings.
 We sit within the wider Early Years Advisory Team whose role is to support all providers of early years’ education and care.
 We are managed by the Lead Inspector for Early Education.

-The specific work of the Area SENCo Team has two aspects –
+The specific work of the Area SENDCo Team has two aspects –

-1. We support the settings in their inclusion of children with additional needs, SEN or Disabilities in various ways, including:
+1. We support the settings in their inclusion of children with SEND in various ways, including:

-Support and training for the named SEN Co-ordinator in his / her role by:
+Support and training for the named SEND Co-ordinator in his / her role by:

 - delivering training over four terms to equip them for the role.

-- hosting termly SEN Co-ordinators Network Meetings keeping SENCos up to date with current good practice and knowledge in various areas.
+- hosting termly SEND Co-ordinators Network Meetings keeping SENDCos up to date with current good practice and knowledge in various areas.

 - organising multi-professional meetings to review or set targets for individual children within their setting, to gather or pass on information about children on starting or during transition to school or between settings via a Transition Meeting or program.